DanielRubinstein/Tower-Defense-Maker/README.md

 2. [Java Tutorial](https://www.tutorialspoint.com/java/)
 3. [Java Docs](https://docs.oracle.com/javase/8/docs/)

-files used to start the project (the class(es) containing main) files used to test the project any data or resource files required by the project (including format of non-standard files) any information about using the program (i.e., command-line/applet arguments, key inputs, interesting example data files, or easter eggs) any known bugs, crashes, or problems with the project's functionality any extra features included in the project your impressions of the assignment to help improve it in the future
+## Files

+* To start: The class Main.java can be run to launch the program.
+* To test: There are several sample games created and tested by the developers
+* Required files: no files or programs required outside the program itself.
+The file format for saved games is .xml

+## Useful Information

+any information about using the program

+(i.e., command-line/applet arguments, key inputs, interesting example data files, or easter eggs)

+## Known Issues

+any known bugs, crashes, or problems with the project's functionality

+## Extra Features

+any extra features included in the project

+## Assignment Impressions

+your impressions of the assignment to help improve it in the future